 - Spousal RRSP's - if your spouse has higher income than you, and has contribution room, then it may make sense to use this strategy.
 Your spouse would contribute to a plan in your name.
 The spouse receives the tax receipt, and then in the future you can withdraw the money and pay tax at your tax rate rather than your spouses rate.
 It is a good way to split income where there is a significant difference in income between spouses.

 - Group RRSP's - these plans can be either individual or spousal, but contributions are made in pre-tax dollars.
 You get your tax deduction on each paycheque rather than when you file your taxes, and your deposit comes off your pay before you receive it so it is a good forced savings plan .
 More information is available on our Group RRSP page.

 RRSP's may not be the best option for everyone, and there are different planning strategies available to get the most out of them.
-Contact us for more information and visit our Investment Calculators Page to use the RRSP calculators.
+Contact us for more information and go to Mackenzie Investments RRSP Calculators page to use the RRSP calculators.